 Give To Live

-We were taught at a very young age how to bring a smile to the faces of older folks who were tucked away in 'homes' - alone and forgotten.
-My little brother, sister and I would spend an entire afternoon every single week singing to the elderly.
-I will never forget how over-joyed these older seniors were with a visit and a song.
+At a very young age, we were taught how to bring a smile to the faces of older folks who were tucked away in 'homes' - alone and forgotten.
+My little brother, sister, and I would spend an entire afternoon every single week singing to the elderly.
+I will never forget how thrilled these older seniors were with a visit and a song.

 14 Ways to Give to Others